dczhu/zbash/README.md

 The Completion:
 * When there are only few items, it's convenient to use Alt+J (forward) and Alt+K (backward) to navigate to the wanted one.
 For example, if you want the last item, type Alt+K once.
 That's it!
 You don't need to type the first (few) char(s) and then hit Tab.
 Also, Alt is under the thumb of left hand, j/k are on the right-hand side - hopefully you find it convenient :-)
 * If the items have a common part at the beginning, it will be highlighted so that you can quickly find the next char to type.
 Note that typing the next char is optional, you can still use Alt+J and Alt+K.
-* In case you want to change the (background) color of the commond part, you can modify the escape sequence of COMP\_PREFIX\_COLOR\_ESC\_SEQ (see above).
+* In case you want to change the (background) color of the common part, you can modify the escape sequence of COMP\_PREFIX\_COLOR\_ESC\_SEQ (see above).
 You can find a quick reference to the color definitions by searching "SGR sequence" in `man grep`.

 Enjoy!

 Deng-Cheng Zhu

 dengcheng(DOT)zhu(AT)gmail(DOT)com

 ## License